nayyaung/dotnet-core-algo/README.md

-# dotnet-core-algo
+# dotnet-core-algo practice
 ## (in-progress)
 ## Description

-Random Algorithm written in C# for dotnet core.
+Sorting Algorithms practised in C# for dotnet core.
-It contains:
+So far, it contains:
 - Merge Sort
+- Quick Sort